Accelerated, focused therapy to help you feel better — faster.

 HOW IT WORKS

-What does a Brainspotting and
+What does a Therapy Intensive include?

 Personalized Treatment Workbook

-You’ll receive a customized workbook filled with reflections, prompts, assessments, and resources to support you before, during, and after the intensive.
+You’ll receive a customized workbook filled with reflections, prompts, assessments, and curated resources to support you before, during, and after the intensive.
 Your workbook will deepen your insights and track your growth throughout the process.

-Customized Treatment Sessions
+Customized Intensive Sessions

 Intensive therapy can help you with…